ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'The LaunchPad can run for anything between 4-12 weeks depending on the complexity of the product, the business and the system it’s impacting as well as the level of rigour required to take a decision.'
+        text: 'The LaunchPad can run for anything between 4-12 weeks depending on the complexity of the product, the business and the system it’s impacting.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Helping to answer questions like...'
+        text: 'Use it to answer important questions, like...'
 typed_rows:
   -
     id: ldbr0tmk